analysiscenter/cardio/docs/index.rst

 Main features:

+* load and save signal in a number of formats
+* resample, crop and flip signal
+* filter signal
+* allocate PQ, QT, QRS segments
-* calculate heart beat rate and find other standard ECG characteristics
+* calculate heart rate and find other standard ECG characteristics
+* apply complex transformations like fft and wavelets, or any other custom functions.
 * recognize heart diseases from ECG
 * efficiently work with large datasets that do not even fit into memory
 * easily arrange new custom actions into pipelines